Barnaul Altai Krai, Russia Travel Guide

 It is possible to arrange farm visits or tours of local food producers in the surrounding Altai Krai, potentially through specialized local tour operators.

-Barnaul sometimes hosts food festivals or gastronomic happenings, especially during during the summer regional holidays.
+Barnaul from time to time hosts food festivals or gastronomic happenings, especially during during the summer regional holidays.

-Markets showcase fruits in season, vegetables, and berries, featuring fresh regional flavors.
+Markets showcase seasonal fruits, vegetables, and berries, providing fresh regional flavors.

 Varies by time of year.